-Under ACAS guidelines, before an employer can dismiss or sanction an employee for a disciplinary issue, the employer should first hold a disciplinary hearing with the employee.
-The meeting must be managed correctly to avoid allegations that the employer failed to handle the disciplinary process fairly or lawfully.
-We look at how employers should prepare for a disciplinary meeting.
+Under ACAS guidelines, before an employer can lawfully dismiss or sanction an employee for a disciplinary issue, the employer should first hold a disciplinary hearing with the employee.
+The meeting must be managed correctly to avoid allegations that the employer failed to handle the disciplinary process fairly.

 The ACAS Code of Practice sets out standards for employers to meet when managing disciplinary issues.
 Under the guidelines, a disciplinary hearing should be held as part of an employer’s fair and lawful procedure when handling and investigating a workplace disciplinary issue.

-Should an employee bring a claim against their employer, the tribunal will examine whether the employee followed a fair disciplinary procedure and the ACAS code.
+Should an employee bring a claim against their employer for unfair dismissal, the tribunal will examine whether the employee followed a fair disciplinary procedure and the ACAS code.
 Where the tribunal finds the employer failed to meet the required standards, it has powers to uplift compensation awards by up to 25%.
 Likewise, should the employee fail to follow the ACAS guidelines, the tribunal can reduce any award by up to 25%.